DCC-EX/dcc-ex.github.io/docs/reference/hardware/servo-module.md

 (negative) to the PWM pin of the PCA9685, and to set the required intensity for the LED, you will need to add a configuration setting to your \"mySetup.h\" file.
-Refer to `/ex-commandstation/advanced-setup/startup-config`{.interpreted-text role="doc"} for further information on this file.
+Refer to `/ex-commandstation/advanced-setup/startup-config` for further information on this file.

 If connecting the anode (positive) side of the LED to the PWM pin, the cathode (negative) side connects to the ground pin, and you do not need